Deciding between Cloudways vs. Bluehost? This is a no brainer.

 Bluehost offers free email hosting, Cloudways does not.

 On Cloudways, you need to use something like Google Workspace (what I use) or they offer Rackspace for $1/email per month.
-It’s actually good to keep email and web hosting separate.
+It’s good to keep email and web hosting separate.
 Your email takes up server resources (and storage) which should be dedicated to your website (not email).
-And if you ever decide to switch hosts, you won’t have to switch your email with it.
+And if you ever decide to switch hosts, you won’t have to move your email too.
+I use Google Workspace, but it also costs $6/month (it’s definitely worth it to keep them separate).

 Cloudways Plan | Price |